 \begin{remark}[Posterior Covariance] We have shown $\{\alpha_k\}$ increases with $k$.
-Thus the approximate \textit{a posteriori} covariance of the filtered TSVD solution $\sigma^2/(4\alpha^2)$ decreases with $k$, to $\sigma^2/(4(\alpha^*)^2)$.
-Thus in trading off the minimization of the risk by using the UPRE to find the optimal $\alpha$, the method naturally finds a solution which has increasing smoothness with increasing $k$, thus limiting the impact of the possibly non-smooth components of the solution corresponding to small singular values that would contaminate the unfiltered TSVD solution. \end{remark}
+Consequently, the approximate \textit{a posteriori} covariance of the filtered TSVD solution $\sigma^2/(4\alpha^2)$ decreases with $k$, to $\sigma^2/(4 \alpha_{\kopt}^2)$.
+In trading-off the minimization of the risk by using the UPRE to find the optimal $\alpha$, the method naturally finds a solution which has increasing smoothness with increasing $k$.
+This limits the impact of the possibly non-smooth components of the solution corresponding to small singular values, most likely noise-contaminated, that would contaminate the unfiltered TSVD solution. \end{remark}